Australian election seen as a dead heat, minor parties likely powerbrokers

 Turnbull’s repeated attacks on minor parties could have inadvertently driven voters into their arms by elevating their status on the national stage, said Professor Andrew Hughes from the Australian National University.

-Candidates like Xenophon are viewed as trustworthy and are increasingly seen as a brake on pushing through radical reforms, such as the coalition's centerpiece A$50 billion corporate tax break or Labor's strong push to legalize gay marriage.
+Candidates like Xenophon are viewed as trustworthy, and are increasingly seen as a brake on pushing through radical reforms, such as the coalition’s centrepiece A$50 billion corporate tax break or Labor’s strong push to legalise gay marriage.